 Even looking at the concept of workplace wellbeing from a purely dispassionate perspective it is clear that there are huge commercial benefits to establishing a successful workplace wellbeing programme.
 Making your employees’ mental and physical wellbeing a priority is a great way to keep staff happy and keep staff turnover low.
 Reading this, I am sure you are aware of the direct and indirect costs of recruitment, so avoiding the recruitment problem altogether is a sure-fire way to make sure business growth remains uninhibited by the coming and going of staff.

 Holding on to staff and keeping turnover low is one challenge, but getting the most out of your people is another subject altogether.
-Keeping your staff healthy, both mentally and physically, .
+Keeping your staff healthy, both mentally and physically, has been shown to improve staff productivity.
 Fundamentally, how your staff are perceived by customers, potential customers and other stakeholders has a huge impact on business growth so it goes without saying that making sure they are happy and healthy has huge implications on the bottom line of a business.

 “When employees enjoy a happy, healthy work environment, you start seeing exciting innovations in business.
 It’s the difference between an organisation that’s simply functioning and an organisation that’s capable of making huge leaps”